Do You Love Your Aging Body? How Gentle Yoga Helped Me to Accept Myself

 Setting the Scene – Finding a Place to Heal and Grow

 In Ubud, there is a wonderful facility, called Yoga Barn.
-It attracts some of the best teachers from all over the world, including Cat Kabira, with whom we recorded our gentle yoga and chair yoga videos.
+It attracts some of the best teachers from all over the world, including Cat Kabira, with whom we recorded our gentle yoga videos for older women.

 So, I bought a ticket for 20 yoga classes and set off to reconnect with my aging body.

 After 5 minutes in my first yoga class, I felt frustrated, angry and sad.
 “How on Earth could I have let my body get so out of shape?”
 I screamed in my head.